-Tip 10: Don’t Forget About Your Arms and Shoulders
+10. Don’t Forget About Your Arms & Shoulders

 Both of the chiropractors that we interviewed said it is easy to overlook how a chair feels to your arms and shoulders.
 Dr. Tanneberg said, “Another common sign a chair isn’t right is if you have to shrug your shoulders to get your elbows on the armrests.”
 Similarly, Dr. Schreiber said that a chair’s “arm and hand positions” should offer the same flexibility to avoid “developing pain in the shoulder, elbow, and wrist.”

-5 Signs You Need a New Office Chair
+5 Signs You Need a New Ergonomic Office Chair

-Here are a few signs for how to tell when you need a new office chair:
+Here are five signs you need a new office chair: